MarkDalsaso/dotnet-core2-and-vuejs-phoneshop/README.md

 <a href="https://github.com/aspnet/javascriptservices" target="_blank">Microsoft.AspNetCore.SpaTemplates</a>, which is now maintained
 at <a href="https://github.com/aspnet/AspNetCore" target="_blank">AspNetCore</a>.

-Now there are even more options for dotnet scaffolding, Core and Vue.js.
+Now there are even more options for dotnet scaffolding of Core + Vue.js.
 I'll try to list them as I finf them
 <a href="https://github.com/TrilonIO/aspnetcore-Vue-starter" target="_blank">TrilonIO/aspnetcore-Vue-starter</a> looks super promising.